UbuntuBudgie/budgie-extras/README.md

 ## Build/Runtime dependencies

+Use the debian/control file on the debian branch to understand the build and runtime package dependencies for each applet.

-The following packages are required for the various Python plugins to work:
+Overall, the following packages are required for the various Python plugins to work:

  - wmctrl
  - xdotool